yigiteizm/FinancialTracker/README.md

 ## Team Members

-- **Yigit DEMIRCI** - Project Developer.
+- **Yigit Demirci** - Project Developer.

 ## Thanks

-Express gratitude towards those who provided help, guidance, or resources:

-- Thank you to [Raymond] for continuous support and guidance.
+- Thank you to Raymond Maroun for continuous support and guidance.